Where Passion Meets Creativity

 MRI Simmons and Strategy, 2024

-This project centered on repositioning Lay’s Kettle Chips by reinforcing their value as a flavorful, convenient, and family-friendly snack.
-Using MRI-Simmons data, I identified a core target demographic (millennial, family-oriented households with active lifestyles and moderate incomes) and outlined their key characteristics, including health-conscious habits, frequent sports engagement, and a preference for accessible, high-value products.
+The assignment centered on repositioning Lay’s Kettle Chips by reinforcing their value as a flavorful, convenient, and family-friendly snack.
+Using MRI-Simmons data, I identified a core target demographic (millennial, family-oriented households with active lifestyles and moderate incomes) and analyzed key characteristics such as health-conscious habits, frequent sports engagement, and a preference for accessible, high-value products.

-The strategy focused on reminder-based marketing: leveraging Lay’s strong brand recognition while highlighting the unique appeal of kettle chips.
-Key insights emphasized consumers’ increased interest in mindful snacking and the role of snacks in everyday family moments and sports viewing.
+The strategy focused on reminder-based marketing, leveraging Lay’s strong brand recognition while highlighting the unique appeal of kettle chips.
+Key insights emphasized consumers’ growing interest in mindful snacking and the role snacks play in everyday family moments and sports viewing.

-The media plan prioritized in-store visibility, a cohesive social media presence, athlete collaborations, and seasonal sports tie-ins to effectively reach and engage this audience.
+To effectively reach this audience, the media plan prioritized in-store visibility, a cohesive social media presence, athlete collaborations, and seasonal sports tie-ins.
 Overall, the strategy positioned Lay’s Kettle Chips as a reliable, flavorful staple that fits naturally into both everyday routines and shared experiences.

 Platform: MRI Simmons